-The tendency to abuse someone verbally mostly stems out of passive aggression that a person has been suppressing for long.
+The tendency to abuse someone verbally mostly stems from passive aggression that a person has been suppressing for a long time.
 There is a sense of relief, a subtle sadistic pleasure that an abuser draws out of putting other people in a miserable state of feeling.
 Often a verbal abuser will laugh at dark jokes they throw at you, even when it has visibly hurt you.

 “You must take care of the blob of fat growing on your stomach.
 Just making a suggestion, you see.
 Staying fit helps.”
 This statement, for example, sound innocent on the surface but has underlying aggression to it.
 The first line was clearly meant to downgrade you.
 It was not meant to display concern for you.

 A verbal abuser uses varied and multifaceted tactics to inflict the hardest blow on the victim.
 Sometimes they will use these techniques with the combination of other lethal techniques to completely destroy the victim.